cybozu-go/sabakan/docs/sabactl.md

 !!!
 Note
     You can execute upload multiple times for a certain ID only with the same set of files.

+!!!
+Note
+    Once the set of boot image files is deleted, no matter if manually or automatically, you cannot upload with the same ID.

 `sabactl images [-os OS] delete ID`
 ------------------------------------